 The Australian Government recognises and supports the important role that community and industry organisations play as part of the Landcare movement in protecting and improving the condition of soils, water, vegetation and biodiversity on-farm as well as reducing off farm impacts on natural resources.
 The good condition of these natural resources underpins the productivity and profitability of the agriculture, fisheries and forestry industries and deliver wider community benefits.
 The next phase of the National Landcare Program, announced in May 2017, will provide financial support for Landcare activities until June 2023.
 The National Landcare Program is jointly delivered by the Departments of Agriculture and Water Resources, and Environment and Energy.
 Here we detail information on the agriculture related programs.

-Information about the environment only and joint agriculture and environment elements, (including Regional Land Partnerships) of the National Landcare Program, are on the nrm website.
+Information about the environment only and joint agriculture and environment elements, (including Regional Land Partnerships) of the National Landcare Program, are on the

 The agriculture only components of the National Landcare Program are detailed below.